Greenstand/Greenstand-Overview/README.md

 ## Your first contribution
 * Find a task you would like to work on by browsing the repositories' issue lists below.
-* Let others know what you are working on - post your intentions in the relevant slack channel or Github comments.
+* Let others know what you are working on - post your intentions in the Github comments or relevant Slack channel.
 * If you don't find something now, be persistent.

 ## Complete list of [Issues/Tickets](https://github.com/Greenstand/Development-Overview/blob/master/Issues-lndex.md)**